The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

-If the radio emission from a DN outburst is optically thick thermal emission from ionized gas at a typical brightness temperature of 10$^4$\,--\,10$^5$\,K, the emitting regions should have radii of $\sim$ 10$^{14}$\,--\,10$^{15}$\,cm (assuming circular sources as projected on the sky) to produce the observed flux densities in V1047~Cen.
-During a DN outburst, it is reasonable to assume that the emitting gas has a size equal to the size of the binary.
-CVs with orbital periods of the order of a few hours have orbital radii of $\sim$ 10$^{11}$\,cm.
-Even for CVs with orbital periods of around 9 days, the orbital radius is $\sim$ 10$^{12}$\,cm, still at least two orders of magnitude smaller in size than the optically thick emitting gas responsible for the observed fluxes.
+If the radio emission from a DN outburst is optically thick thermal emission from ionized gas at a typical brightness temperature of 10$^4$\,--\,10$^5$\,K, then the emitting regions should have radii of $\sim$ 10$^{14}$\,--\,10$^{15}$\,cm (assuming circular sources as projected on the sky) to produce the observed flux densities in V1047~Cen.
+During a DN outburst, it is reasonable to assume that the emitting gas has a size roughly equivalent to the size of the binary.
+CVs with orbital periods of the order of a few hours have orbital radii of $\sim$ 10$^{11}$\,cm, which is three orders of magnitude smaller in size than the optically thick emitting gas responsible for the observed fluxes.
 This implies that if the outburst is a DN, any emission of order the size of the orbit must be non-thermal (brightness temperature $> 10^5$ K).